Article written by Elisa - Travel Writer & Local in France

-Here’s the Best 2-Week Road Trip Southern France
+Here’s the Best Road Trip South of France Itinerary

 The South of France is the perfect French holiday destination.
-There are many great places to visit, the scenery is always beautiful, and the food and culture are hard to beat.
+There are many great places to visit in Southern France, the scenery is always beautiful, and the food and culture are hard to beat.

 This area of France has a wonderful climate with long warm summer days stretching through to September and October.
 Winters in Southern France, especially along the Mediterranean coast, are always mild.

 The best way to explore Southern France is by car.
 This South of France road trip itinerary from Toulouse to Nice (or vice-versa) covers the French regions of Occitanie and Provence-Alpes-Côte d’Azur.
 This Southern France road trip itinerary lasts two weeks, and it is a good itinerary for first-timers in Southern France who love history, sightseeing, outdoor activities, and great food.